 Age-related disease is arguably the single greatest challenge for biomedicine in the 21st century.
 Aging is the most important risk factor for human disease in developed countries and consequently creates an enormous social and economic impact.
 Our ability to tackle age-related disease is undermined by our lack of understanding of the principles and mechanisms of aging.
 Aging is a complex biomedical problem that is unlikely to yield to traditional investigative techniques.
 The Buck Institute is focused on studying the interface of normal aging and aging diseases in an interdisciplinary fashion.
 We combine experimental approaches to ask how basic aging mechanisms contribute to the earliest events in age-related neurological disease and cancer.

-The IRC on Geroscience collaborates to 1) understand the mechanisms of extending lifespan in model organisms with a view to developing interventions to promote healthy aging, 2) develop an interdisciplinary research program on the aging-disease relationship with a focus on cancer, 3) investigate the influence of stochastic events in aging, and 4) train post-doctoral researchers in geroscience.
+The IRC on Geroscience collaborated to 1) understand the mechanisms of extending lifespan in model organisms with a view to developing interventions to promote healthy aging, 2) develop an interdisciplinary research program on the aging-disease relationship with a focus on cancer, 3) investigate the influence of stochastic events in aging, and 4) train post-doctoral researchers in geroscience.

 Consortium Director and Scientists